Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 Pricing reflects different market positions

 For mid-market teams, RollWorks offers the lowest entry point.
-For teams evaluating the full ABM stack, both 6sense and ZoomInfo require sales conversations, and the total cost depends on seat count, credit volume, features, and contract length.
+For teams evaluating the full ABM stack, both 6sense and ZoomInfo require conversations with a sales team, and the total cost depends on seat count, credit volume, features, and contract length.

 Integration depth shapes the buying decision